-Puberty is a stage of development during which boys' and girls' bodies begin to develop and change into those of young men and women.
+Puberty is a stage of development during which boys’ and girls’ bodies begin to develop and change into those of young men and women.
 During puberty, the body grows faster than it has since the first year of life.
 It is important to realize that everyone goes through the changes, embarrassments, and confusion that can be associated with puberty—it is a normal and necessary process!
 This article details the changes that males will go through during puberty.
-Everyone experiences puberty at different times, and eventually all young males will develop traits of young adults.
+Everyone experiences puberty at different times, and eventually, all young males will develop traits of young adults.
 While these changes are similar for most males, remember that variation is normal and no two people are exactly alike.
 There is no right or wrong way to develop; that is the beauty of the human body!

 Most males begin puberty between the ages of 9 and 14, but commonly puberty will begin around 12 years old.
-When the human body reaches a certain weight (which differs among individuals), the hypothalamus releases gonadotropin-releasing hormone.
+When the human body reaches a certain weight (which differs among individuals), the hypothalamus releases the gonadotropin-releasing hormone.
 This hormone signals the pituitary gland to release the two hormones that begin the onset of puberty: leutinizing hormone and follicle-stimulating hormone.7 In males, these hormones stimulate activity in the testes, which start to produce the male sex hormone testosterone and begin spermatogenesis.
 Spermatogenesis is the process of sperm production.

 All people grow at different rates and to different heights; this is largely due to how tall the person’s family members are.
 Various parts of the body tend to grow more quickly than others, such as the legs and hands, which could lead to a somewhat awkward appearance.
 These differences eventually even out with the completion of puberty.

 The testicles and scrotal sac nearly double in size during puberty.
-As the testicles grow, the skin of the scrotum darkens, enlarges, thins, hangs down lower from the body and becomes dotted with tiny bumps, which are hair follicles.
+As the testicles grow, the skin of the scrotum darkens, enlarges, thins, hangs down lower from the body, and becomes dotted with tiny bumps, which are hair follicles.
 In most males, one testicle (usually the left) hangs lower than the other.1 This is the initial puberty change; penis growth happens later.2

 Penis growth tends to be the primary concern for adolescent males during puberty.
 A boy may have adult-size genitals as early as age 13 or as late as 18.
-In some cases, the penis doesn't stop growing completely until age 21.
-First the penis grows in length, then in width.
+In some cases, the penis doesn’t stop growing completely until age 21.
+First, the penis grows in length, then in width.
 Teenage males seem to spend an inordinate amount of time inspecting their penis and covertly (or overtly) comparing themselves to other males.
-What most males don’t realize is that sexual function is not dependent on penis size and that the dimensions of the flaccid penis don't necessarily indicate how large it is when erect.1
+What most males don’t realize is that sexual function is not dependent on penis size and that the dimensions of the flaccid penis don’t necessarily indicate how large it is when erect.1

 Spontaneous erections are extremely common during puberty.
 They can happen at unpredictable, unexpected, and inconvenient times, often with no obvious trigger.
 They are difficult to avoid, but will usually go away within a few minutes.
 They also become less frequent as males become older.1 Some males also experience nocturnal penile tumescence, also known as “morning wood.”
 Morning wood is a spontaneous erection of the penis during sleep or when waking up and is common in men of all ages.
 Morning wood is a remnant of REM sleep cycles and is perfectly normal.